 Yashushi Sato: Assistant Professor, National Graduate Institute for Policy Studies, Tokyo

-Jeremy Vetter: Assistant Professor, Department of History, University of Arizona
+Jeremy Vetter: Associate Professor, Department of History, University of Arizona

 Alex Checkovich, Instructor, Department of History, University of Richmond